Lillian-Elek-Data/ML-with-Python/README.md

 - Selecting the Number of Clusters with WCSS
 - Plotting the Elbow with Standardized Variables
 - Analyzing the results
-This file goes over the same as above plus balancing
-- This data has a new column with Weather 2: a grouping/ simplifying of the original weather column
+## Weather Data Regrouped Clustering - This data has a new column Weather_Regrouped: a manula grouping/ simplifying of the original weather column
+This file goes over:
+- Balancing the dataset
+- Standardization
+- Manual K-means clustering with sklearn
+- Selecting the Number of Clusters with WCSS
+- Plotting the Elbow with Standardized Variables
+- Silhouette Scores
+- Analyzing the results